matyalatte/tuw/examples/comp_options/id/README.md

 ## Undefined IDs

+> [!warning]
+> Undifined ids are deprecated.
+Please define an id for each component.

 When you put an undefined id in `%*%`, it'll use one of the components that have no id.

 ```json